-When stored in a sanitized, tightly sealed container (such as a bottle or a Mason jar) in a cool environment, simple syrup will usually keep for six months or more.
-To prolong its shelf life, you can add a small quantity of vodka (about one shot of vodka per two cups of simple syrup).
+When stored in a sanitized, tightly sealed container (such as a bottle or a Mason jar) in a cool environment, simple syrup will usually keep for 6 months or more.
+To prolong its shelf life, you can add a small quantity of vodka (about 1 shot of vodka per 2 cups of simple syrup).

-The most common variation on simple syrup is flavored simple syrup.
-A flavored simple syrup is prepared by adding flavorful ingredients to the sugar-water mixture as you boil it or as it is cooling and then (if they are solid) straining the ingredients out.
+The most common variation of simple syrup is flavored simple syrup.
+A flavored simple syrup is prepared by adding an ingredient or two to the sugar-water mixture as you boil it or as it is cooling, and then (if the additive is solid) straining the syrup to remove the ingredient.

-Demerara syrup or rich simple syrup is a simple syrup variation made with a type of light brown, raw sugar called Demerara sugar.
+Although simple syrup is made with just two ingredients, using a different type of sugar will alter the flavor, color, and texture of the final product.
+Rich simple syrup, also called Demerara syrup, is a simple syrup variation made with a type of light brown, raw sugar called Demerara sugar.
 Some prefer it because it has a richer flavor than traditional simple syrup.
-However, it has a brownish color, so it will alter the color of clear/light drinks (such as vodka-based cocktails or milk steamers).
-Similar variations on simple syrup are made with brown sugar or turbinado sugar.
+However, it has a brownish hue, so it will alter the color of clear or light-shaded drinks (such as vodka-based cocktails or milk steamers).
+Similar variations of simple syrup are made with brown sugar or turbinado sugar.

-In more experimental bars in North America, coffee bars in Japan and in parts of Europe, another variation on simple syrup is commonly used called gomme syrup or gum syrup. ("Gomme" is French for "gum.")
+In more experimental bars in North America as well as coffee bars in Japan and in parts of Europe, another variation of simple syrup called gomme syrup or gum syrup is commonly used. ("Gomme" is French for "gum.")
 It differs from regular simple syrup in that it contains gum arabic, a sub-Saharan tree sap which emulsifies the mixture and allows for a higher ratio of sugar to water without crystallization (which would give the syrup a chunky or rough texture).
-Since it contains gum arabic, gomme syrup adds not only sweetness but a slight change in mouthfeel in drinks.
+Since it contains gum arabic, gomme syrup adds not only sweetness but a slight change in the mouthfeel of drinks.
 The texture of gomme syrup is often described as "smooth" or "silky."